jitanimp4/COMP2113-Group-129/README.md

 ## Game Concept

 The player interacts with **Odyssey OS**, a system housing encrypted data of historical and cultural artifacts.
-Each **mini-game app** challenges the player’s knowledge of history, architecture, mythology, and pop culture in a series of immersive puzzles.
+Each **mini-game app** challenges the player’s knowledge of history, architecture, mythology through a series of immersive puzzles.
 Players must complete these games to eventually unlock the final trial, **The Curator's Cryptex**.

 ## Mini-Games Overview

 ### App 1: Word Pyramids of Giza
-**Theme:** Ancient Civilizations, Gods, Myths
+**Theme:** Ancient Civilizations, Gods, Mythology **Game Mechanics:**
-**Game Mechanics:**
 - A Word Pyramid puzzle with letters arranged in a triangular formation.
 - Categories include Egyptian pharaohs, Greek and Roman gods, ancient civilizations like the Maya and Inca, etc.